 The threaded cleaning rod works fine, but I’m not a fan of the slotted rod.
 Slotted patch holders are fairly useless for serious cleaning, and the slot has sharp edges which will snag on patches and possibly cut fingers, and potentially even scratch your rifling.
 Un-good.

 I’d rather have two threaded rods so I could put a brush on one and a patch jag on the other.

 The handgun Gun Plumber contains an impressive number of tools for its size, and all seem ruggedly made, with one exception.
 The 1911 barrel bushing wrench is on the flimsy side, and using it on an old-school 1911 with a tightly-fitted barrel bushing was a challenge, as the wrench prefers to bend rather than staying straight as you depress the action spring before rotating the bushing.

 The internal “cutout” for the bushing is a bit rounded, and I believe a square-edged hole is more effective.

 The tools are arranged in a typical manner for folding tool sets, which is according to the size of the round steel stock from which each tool is made.
 This means that not all screwdrivers, TORX drivers, or hex drivers are grouped together.

 This is not a complaint, merely an observation.
 It’s easy enough to select the tool you need.

-A blued steel spring inside the tool applies tension to the tools to prevent them from becoming flop-doodly — but use caution with it.
-There are some wickedly-sharp burrs on that central hump in the spring, which could easily slice & dice a finger.
+A blued steel spring inside the tool applies tension to the tools to prevent them from becoming flop-doodly, but use caution with it.
+There are some wickedly-sharp burrs on that central hump in the spring, which could easily slice and dice a finger.
 This is clearly a manufacturing oversight; that burr should have been ground off before the part was finished.